-To know if a stroller will fit your car, you need to measure the trunk’s narrowest width, depth, height, and opening, then compare those numbers with the stroller’s folded length, width, and depth.
-Leave 1-2 inches of clearance so it slides in without twisting.
-Quick-fold, tri-fold, and removable-wheel designs usually fit tight boots better.
-Compact models reduce loading hassle, and the next steps show how to measure and choose well.
+To know if a stroller will fit your car, measure the trunk’s narrowest width, interior depth, usable height, and opening size, then compare those numbers with the stroller’s folded length, width, and depth.
+Leave 1-2 inches of clearance so it slides in without twisting, scraping trim, or blocking the hatch.
+Quick-fold, tri-fold, and removable-wheel designs usually fit tight boots better, while compact models reduce loading hassle for daily trips.

 How to Measure Your Trunk for a Stroller Fit